 Permanent stay permit

 After an expat has been in Indonesia for five years on a limited stay permit, they're eligible to apply for a permanent stay permit, also known as a KITAP (Kartu Izin Tinggal Tetap).
-If expats are married to an Indonesian national they can apply for the KITAP after only two years.
+Expats married to Indonesian nationals can apply for the KITAP after only two years.

 Expat Health Insurance